whitneyburton/portfolios/students/1608-back/matt-demarteau/20160201-matt-demarteau-M4.md

 *   [GitHub URL](https://github.com/turingschool/gear-up/blob/master/tragedy_of_the_commons.markdown)

 We are confronted daily by social challenges that seem bigger than we are.
 It's often difficult for us to see the connection between small choices we make and these issues, but they are often connected.
-And when we can make the connection, it's not always obvious how we can best have an impact.
+When we can make the connection, it's not always obvious how we can best have an impact.
 This gear up we learned how the choice of being like you neighbor on a grand scale has drastic impact on the societies diversity impact.
 I thought the gear up was very valuable to bring insight to how we approach diversity.
 It was easy to see how just a couple people keeping diversity in mind can play a huge role in the dynamics of diversity.
 It was also clear to see the impact on society if everyone wanted a percentage of people like them around always.
 It opened me up to the role I could play in making society a more diverse place.

 #### Automation